decent-chat/decent/docs/api.md

 + **in-url** id (ID)
 + **rolePermissions** - an object map of role IDs to their permissions

 Returns `{}` if successful.
-Note that if the **roles** parameter, unspecified role permissions on the channel will not be changed.
+Note that if a role is not specified on the **roles** parameter, its permissions on the channel will not be changed.
 To delete an entry, pass `{}` as the role's permissions; since this would reset the role's permissions all to unset, the role would have no effect, and is removed from the channel's `rolePermissions` map.

 ```js
 PATCH /api/channels/1234/role-permissions